-- c) Additional sensors and logging - i) For tyre testing carried out under Articles 10.8d):

-Additional logging and sensors are prohibited.

-ii) For tyre testing carried out under Articles 10.8e)-and 10.9:
+- c) Additional sensors and logging - i) For tyre-testing carried out under Articles 10.8d)iii): - Additional logging and sensors are prohibited. - ii) For tyre testing carried out under Articles 10.8dii) and 10.8e):

-Additional sensors may be fitted on the car to measure tyre state and or performance and must be agreed with the appointed tyre supplier and the FIA in advance.
+Additional sensors may only be fitted on the car to measure tyre state and or performance and must be agreed with the appointed tyre supplier and the FIA in advance.
 Data collected from such sensors must be shared with the appointed tyre supplier in due time after the test session, and processed data from such sensors (having removed any team-specific information) may be shared by the appointed tyre supplier with the other Competitors.